PennLINC/xcp_d/docs/usage.rst

 The *xcp_d* workflow takes `fMRIPRep`, `NiBabies`, `abcd-hcp-pipeline` and `HCP` outputs in the form of BIDS derivatives.
 The outputs  are required to include at least anatomical and functional outputs with at least one preprocessed BOLD image.

-The exact command to run in *xcp_d* depends on the :ref:`Installation` method and data that needs to be processed
+The exact command to run in *xcp_d* depends on the Installation_ method and data that needs to be processed

 The basic command of *xcp_d* is:
 ::